ADALabUCSD/DeepPostures/MSSE-2021/README.md

 |PHASE            | PHASE is a cohort of children.
 At time of accelerometer wear, the sample had a mean age of x years and was approximately x female.|

 ## Training Your Own Model
-To train your own model invoke the `train_model.py` as follows:
+To train your own model, invoke the `train_model.py` as follows:

     python train_model.py --pre-processed-dir <pre-processed-dir> --model-checkpoint-path <checkpoint-dir>